David Petel: Biography

-Born in Basra in Iraq, Petel made aliyah to Mandatory Palestine in 1941, and later became chairman of the Iraqi Immigrants Association.
+Born in Basra in Iraq, Petel emigrated to Mandatory Palestine in 1941, and later became chairman of the Iraqi Immigrants Association.

 A member of Mapai, he was elected to Bnei Brak city council, and in 1959 was elected to the Knesset on the Mapai list.
 He was re-elected in 1961 and 1965, by which time Mapai had formed the Alignment alliance.
 He lost his seat in the 1969 elections.
 In 1974 he became a member of the Histadrut's Co-ordinating Committee.